nkanven/pdf2audio/README.md

 Room for improvement:
 - Upload the package to Pypi
+- Optimize voices according to pdf language
+- Add more parameters like voice speed for easy user manipulation
 - Make it run in pycharm environment without error
 - Add Flask for website deployment to be used freely online